DEFRA/defra-ai-sdlc/defra-ai-sdlc-team/Team Kanban.md

 ## For Steve

 - [ ] Retro: Mid-term - how do we start to collect justification for tool use in Defra after March?
 (Agree with Phil and Ryan)
+- [ ] Steve to setup calls with Jenny Taylor and Richard Baines re: governance

 ## To Do